 You can upgrade VMware Tools manually, or you can configure virtual machines to check for and install newer versions of VMware Tools.

 The guest operating system checks the version of VMware Tools when you power on a virtual machine.
-The status bar of the virtual machine displays a message when a new version is available.
+The status bar of your virtual machine displays a message when a new version is available.

 In Windows virtual machines, you can set VMware Tools to notify you when an upgrade is available.
 If this notification option is enabled, the VMware Tools icon in the Windows taskbar includes a yellow caution icon when a VMware Tools upgrade is available.